Islam in New York City: Little Bangladesh

 The Islamic Center of Passaic County in Paterson, New Jersey, in the New York City metropolitan area.
 Paterson is home to the second largest Bangladeshi American population, after New York City.

 Paterson, New Jersey, is home to a significant and growing Bangladeshi American community.
 Many Bangladeshi grocery stores and clothing stores are locating in the emerging Little Bangladesh on Union Avenue and the surrounding streets in Paterson, as well as a branch of the Sonali Exchange Company Inc., a subsidiary of Sonali Bank, the largest state-owned financial institution in Bangladesh.
 Masjid Al-Ferdous is also located on Union Avenue, which accommodates Paterson's rapidly growing Bangladeshi pedestrian population in Paterson.

 Mohammed Akhtaruzzaman was ultimately certified as the winner of the 2012 city council race in the Second Ward, making him northern New Jersey's first Bangladeshi-American elected official.
 The current 2nd Ward Councilman is Bangladeshi Shahin Khalique, who defeated Akhtaruzzaman in 2016 as well as in 2020.

 On 11 October 2014, the groundbreaking ceremony for the Shaheed Minar Monument in West Side Park in Paterson took place.
 The monument pays tribute to people killed in Pakistan in 1952 while protesting that country's policies that banned Bangladeshis from speaking their Bangla language, and replicates similar monuments in Bangladesh, according to the World Glam Organization, the Bangladeshi cultural group working on the Paterson project.
 The Shohid Minar was completed and unveiled in 2015.
 This project reflected the increasing influence of Paterson's growing Bangladeshi community, as reported in The Record.

+Muslim funeral practices

+In Islam, funeral practices center around simplicity, dignity, and prayer.
+Muslim funerals typically consist of a short congressional prayer that is performed at a mosque or outside before the burial takes place.
+The body is often buried before 24 hours, and also placed in the coffin on their right side facing Mecca.
+Coffins are not elaborate and decorations are also not encouraged to emphasize humility and equality.
+Moreso, these simple burials are meant to highlight the spiritual belief in the afterlife.

+Muslim communities in NYC have begun facing serious challenges in securing cemetery space that follows Islamic standards.
+New York has no Muslim-only cemetery, so burials instead take place in Washington Memorial Park Cemetery in Long Island or in New Jersey.

+Given NYC's large Muslim population and the importance of Muslim funeral practices to Muslim communities, there is a need for funeral homes that specialize in Islamic burial tractions.
+In New York City, there are many enclaves of Muslim New Yorkers, from Little Pakistan in Brooklyn to Harlem in Manhattan.